lzukw/virtual_barrier_model/README.md

 # Deploying

-Edit `package.json` and remove not uses makers in the section "config" > "forge" > makers.
+Edit `package.json` and remove not used makers in the section "config" > "forge" > makers.
 For example on a Fedora-System remove `"@electron-forge/maker-deb"`.

 Then run `yarn run make` and find the build-results in the `out`-directory.